MillionConcepts/pdr/README.md

 ### Supported Data Types
 1. All data archived under PDS4 standards should be fully supported.
 This tool simply wraps `pds4_tools`.
 2. Flexible Image Transport (FITS) data should be fully supported.
 This tool simply wraps `astropy.io.fits`.
+3. The *GeoTiff format is not supported*, but the plan is to include this functionality (and a lot of others!) by wrapping GDAL.
+4. The *ISIS Cube format is not supported*, but the plan is to include this functionality by also wrapping _something_.

 ### Supported Data Sets (w/ Notes)
 Most of these are files archived under PDS3.
 The standards for these files was quite flexible, as was the quality control, especially for older missions.